JuvGut/Heart-Seg-Lmk-Det/Documentation/nnunet-docker-guide.md

 ## Files in Folder

 The folder `Segmentation/Example_Output` contains 3 sample images with their ground truth labels, as well as the sample output of the segmentation model.
-The inference process was done on a A6000 GPU, barely using 1600Mb of its 24Gb memory.
+The inference process was done on a Quadro RTX 6000 GPU, barely using 1600MB of its 24GB memory.

 ```
 Segmentation/Example_Output/